Margaret Cheatham Williams is a documentarian at The New York Times, where she produces short form narrative and documentary video.

 She was previously a video intern for The Los Angeles Times, The Washington Post and MediaStorm, an award winning multimedia production house.
 She completed a bachelor's degree in 2011 from the School of Media and Journalism at the University of North Carolina at Chapel Hill, where she studied photojournalism and French.

-Her perspective is shaped by her southern upbringing and her education at the University of North Carolina at Chapel Hill.
-She eats an absurd amount of pineapple daily, has full conversations with dogs, and chooses restaurants based on the consistency of their balsamic dressing.
+Her perspective is shaped by her southern upbringing - She also has an addiction to pineapple, has full conversations with dogs, and chooses restaurants based on the consistency of their balsamic dressing.